-I am considered a part of what has been dubbed "The Nintendo Generation."
+I am part of "The Nintendo Generation."
 Video games came out early in my life and hit the mainstream as I got old enough to appreciate them.
 I owned an Atari, but never got the first Nintendo.
 I still have my Super Nintendo and my Playstation.
 I spent several years with console games but I have not continued on with them.
 I discovered computer games and have come to prefer them over console games, just as I prefer pen and paper games over both of those.
 I don't have to buy a new console to play a computer game, and good computer games have a versatility that console games just can't match.

 The Final Fantasy Formula proceeds as follows:

-3. The heroes encounter and defeat a "main boss"
+They encounter and defeat a "main boss."

 The Final Fantasy Formula also places friends and foes in the most simplistic setup.
 Just as the heroes are identifiable at once, the villains are also transparent.
 To add some dimensions to your game, try to blur the lines between allies and enemies.
 People with similar outlooks on life fight all the time.
-Friends can turn into bitter rivals at the drop of a hat (or the kiss of a lover, or the flash of a gold piece...) and when it is least expected.
+Friends can turn into bitter rivals at the drop of a hat (or the kiss of a lover, or the flash of a gold piece...) and when it's least expected.
 Sometimes the PCs will have to fight people that they don't want to fight.
-Sometimes the objective of a game is to run away from a foe, not headlong into their lair.
+Sometimes the objective of a game is to run away from a foe, not rush headlong into their lair.
 Sometimes a quest is too difficult to be completed.
-Other times, the princess is already dead by the time the "heroes" arrive and all rewards are off.
+Other times, the princess is already dead by the time the "heroes" arrive and all bets are off.

 Use the elasticity of pen and paper roleplaying games to its full potential before using the Final Fantasy Formula.
 The versatility inherent in pen and paper games gives the DM a powerful lead over electronic games and a longer shelf-life.